-Unless you running Brand Campaigns (and have a good excuse to do so) you should always send PPC traffic to a targeted landing page -- not your apartments home page.
+Unless you are running Brand Campaigns (and have a good excuse to do so) you should always send PPC traffic to a targeted landing page -- not your apartments home page.

 Good News: The Ad Copy is targeting the user’s search intent.